 The World’s 50 Best Restaurants is more than just a list.
 It is a celebration of the universality of cuisines, which is also explored in the #50BestTalks series of live culinary conferences and demonstrations, as well as the events that focus on the gastronomic strengths of a particular region, namely Asia's 50 Best Restaurants and Latin America's 50 Best Restaurants.
 With a social media following of more than two million food lovers, the brand also has an extraordinary reach into the global gastronomic community through its digital channels.

 In October 2020, 50 Best launched 50 Next, a new annual list of young people shaping the future of gastronomy that will debut in 2021.
 Formed through robust research and analysis by 50 Best in partnership with the internationally renowned Basque Culinary Center, 50 Next will showcase a diverse global selection of bright young minds who have turned their ideas into reality.
-The first annual list will be announced on 22 February 2021, aiming to inspire, empower and connect young people who are truly pushing boundaries and tackling challenges from fresh perspectives.
+The first annual list will be announced in 2021, aiming to inspire, empower and connect young people who are truly pushing boundaries and tackling challenges from fresh perspectives.